Tszwai So: An Echo in Time, Belgium

 In March 2018, an international jury had chosen So's anonymous entry entitled An Echo in Time as the winner of the EU-backed international competition for a proposal of the first ever pan-European memorial for all victims of the 20th century totalitarianism, to be built in Jean Rey Square in Brussels, Belgium.
 The jury included, among others, Norman Foster, Julie Beckman, László Tőkés and Tibor Navracsics.
 The competition was organized by the Platform of European Memory and Conscience.

 Slonim Synagogue, Belarus

 In August 2018, the Belarusian state television reported that Tszwai So had been working with the Foundation for Jewish Heritage in the UK, and Natasha Kaplinsky's family, on a $6 million restoration project for the Slonim Synagogue built in the 17th century, in Slonim, Belarus, Kaplinsky's ancestral home.

 The Blue, Taiwan

 In 2023-2024, Tszwai So authored the project of the reconstruction of The Blue hotel in Taipei, Taiwan.
 It is described as an example of Emotionalist architecture, inspired by the Belarus-based UNOVIS artist movement of the early 20th century.
+In 2026, The Blue was conferred the 26th Taipei Architecture Renovation Award by the Taipei City Government.